 Written reasons for dismissal

 Currently there is a two-year qualifying period for the right to written reasons for dismissal on request.
-Under the new law employees will qualify for this right once the statutory probationary period (and up to three further months of notice as long as the notice was given during their probationary period) has concluded.
+Presumably, under the new law, employees will qualify for this right after completing six-months' service.

 Practical points